Nathan Hartono: 2018-present: Mandarin debut

 In 2018, Hartono made his debut in the Chinese market by releasing a Mandarin-language version of his song "Electricity", which was released on February 7, 2018, in China, and February 9 elsewhere.
 Following that, later he released a Mandarin music video on February 12, 2018.

-In the end of 2019, Hartono comeback under Warner Music China, with a mandarin single song "Dig Deep", releasing the music video on December 26, 2019.
+In the end of 2019, Hartono made a comeback under Warner Music China, with a mandarin single song "Dig Deep", releasing the music video on December 26, 2019.
 Hartono is currently working on a series of releases in both Mandarin and English due for release in 2020.

 In 2020, Singapore's National Day Parade (NDP) theme song “Everything I Am” is performed by Hartono.